kernie66/homebridge-random-delay-switches/README.md

 Also it can be use with any device that require a certain delay time from other devices (TV + RPi-Kodi / PC + SSH / etc...)

+I also found that I used another plugin to trigger the delay switches by schedules, so I incorporated the cron feature in this plugin to get what I want to use myself.

 ## Good to know

 * **When manually turning OFF the switch, the timer will stop and the motion sensor will NOT be triggered.**

-* **When the delay switch is getting ON command while it's already ON, the timer will restart and the motion sensor trigger will be delayed.**
+* **When the delay switch is getting ON command while it's already ON, the timer will restart and the motion sensor trigger will be delayed.
+This can be disabled by the `singleActivation` configuration.**

 * **If Homebridge or the plugin is restarted while a switch is active, the switch will continue the delay after the restart.
 This will override the `startOnReboot` configuration.**